hurshah786-abbas/Bayesian-Mixed-Media-Model-MMM-/README.md

     MMM_test_data.csv: The input data file containing weekly revenue and marketing spend data for different channels.
-    Read.md: The markdown file containing the documentation of the project. adstock_modeling.ipynb: The Jupyter Notebook file containing the Python code for implementing adstock modeling and analyzing marketing mix data. adstock_modeling.py: The Python script containing the code for implementing adstock modeling and analyzing marketing mix data.
+    Read.md: The markdown file containing the documentation of the project.

 Conclusion